Abhishekpathania01/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![The Browse button is highlighted in the Select Backup Destination dialog.](media/ssms-select-backup-destination.png "Select Backup Destination")

-7. In the Location Database Files dialog, select the `C:\dma-backups` folder, enter `TailspinToys.bak` into the File name field, and then select **OK**.
+7. In the Location Database Files dialog, select the `C:\dms-backups` folder, enter `TailspinToys.bak` into the File name field, and then select **OK**.

     ![In the Select the file pane, the C:\dms-backups folder is selected and highlighted and TailspinToys.bak is entered into the File name field.](media/ssms-locate-database-files.png "Location Database Files")